 - a.
 Planned and programmed projects shall provide safe accommodations along and across the public right-of-way for all users who have legal access to use the facilities. - b.
-Safe accommodations for cyclists and pedestrians must be provided for major river bridges, except where provision of such facilities would exceed 15 percent of total project costs and when it is deemed that sufficient existing or planned future bicycle or pedestrian trip generators are not located within one mile of the project.
+To the extent practical, planned and programmed projects shall utilize green infrastructure techniques. - c.
+Safe accommodations for cyclists and pedestrians must be provided for major river bridges, except where provision of such facilities would exceed 15% of total project costs, and when it is deemed that sufficient existing or planned future bicycle or pedestrian trip generators are not located within one mile of the project.
 (Please see MARC Major River Crossing Policy for more information).

-IV.
-Implementation
+V. Implementation